-Texas Drone Professionals has recently been acquired by McCord Engineering to create the most modern and accurate system mapping and data analysis package for both public electric utilities and electric co-ops alike.
+Texas Drone Professionals has recently changed to UAS Global Services to create the most modern and accurate system mapping and data analysis package for both public electric utilities and electric co-ops alike.
 We fly distribution or transmission using: LiDAR (3D laser scanner), photo, video, FLIR (thermal infrared) and NDVI (near infrared for vegetation analysis).

 Drone Benefits to Electric Utilities: